G G Automotive Gears Ltd.

 Meaning of Internal Financial Controls Over Financial Reporting

-A company's internal financial control over financial reporting is a process designedto provide reasonable assurance regarding the reliability of financial reporting and thepreparation of financial statements for external purposes in accordance with generallyaccepted accounting principles. company's internal financial control over financialreporting includes those policies and procedures that :
+A company's internal financial control over financial reporting is a process designedto provide reasonable assurance regarding the reliability of financial reporting and thereparation of financial statements for external purposes in accordance with generallyaccepted accounting principles. company's internal financial control over financialreporting includes those policies and procedures that :

-(1) pertain to the maintenance f records that in reasonable detail accurately andfairly reflect the transactions and dispositions ofthe assets ofthe company;
+(1) pertain to the maintenance f records that in reasonable detail accurately andfairly reflect the transactions and dispositions of the assets of the company;

 (2) provide reasonable assurance that transactions are recorded as necessary to permitpreparation of financial statements in accordance with generally accepted accountingprinciples and that receipts and expenditures of the company are being made only inaccordance with authorisations of management and directors of the company; and